murisi/L2/README.md

 movl %esp, 20(%ecx)
 jmp *4(%ecx)
 ```
-The following usage of it, `(with dest [allocate (b 0...011) dest])`, evaluates to the address of the allocated memory.
+The following usage of it, `(with dest [allocate (literal 0...011) dest])`, evaluates to the address of the allocated memory.
 If allocate had just decreased `esp` and returned, it would have been invalid because L2 expects functions to preserve `esp`.

 ### Continuation
 ```racket